Arlington Antebellum Home & Gardens: History

 The property went through several owners and in 1902 became the home of Robert S. Munger.
-Over the next twenty years he did many renovations including plumbing and electric lights.
+Over the next twenty years he made many renovations including adding plumbing and electric lights.
 He had another structure moved across the street behind the main house which was used for a kitchen, dining room, sun parlor and sleeping quarters.
 Mr. Munger also had one of the first “motor cars” in Birmingham.

 In 1953, a citizen's group and the City of Birmingham raised money to purchase Arlington.

 The ashes of former Birmingham mayor George G. Siebels, Jr. are interred at Arlington.